MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/user-driven/hybrid-azure-ad-join-autopilot-profile.md

 > [!TIP]
 >
 > For Configuration Manager admins, the Autopilot profile is similar to some of the configuration that takes place during a task sequence via an unattend.xml file.
 The unattend.xml file is configured during the **Apply Windows Settings** and **Apply Network Settings** steps.
-Note however that Autopilot does not use unattend.xml files.
+Note however that Autopilot doesn't use unattend.xml files.

 To create a user-driven hybrid Azure AD join Autopilot profile, follow these steps: